 Territorial limits

-[United Kingdom]
+United Kingdom and jurisdictions relevant to fund registration, client domiciles, or sub-custodian markets (e.g. EU, North America, APAC)

 [Guidance: The Buyer should populate any additional territories relative to the service delivery.
 The Annex drafting reflects United Kingdom insurance market conditions and availability only.
 Where there is an overseas requirement consider obtaining professional insurance advice to set the appropriate requirement in the Annex]